buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## IPv4-IPv4 preferred over ULA-GUA

-An IPv6 ULA address will only be preferred over an IPv4 address if both IPv6 ULA source and destination addresses are available.
+An IPv6 ULA source address will only be preferred over an IPv4 address if both IPv6 ULA source and destination addresses are available.
 With Rule 5 of Section 6 of {{RFC6724}} and the ULA-specific label added in {{RFC6724}} (which was not present in {{RFC3484}}) an IPv4 source and destination will be preferred over an IPv6 ULA source and an IPv6 GUA destination address, even though generally known-local IPv6 ULA addresses are preferred over IPv4 in the policy table as proposed in this update.
 The IPv4 matching label trumps ULA-GUA.

 # Discussion of ULA source with GUA or remote ULA destination